 Cloudways frequently introduces new features based on customer feedback.
 We now support the Let’s Encrypt initiative of the Internet Research Group.

 Let’s Encrypt is a new, automatic, free, and open certificate authority (CA) that offers to deliver free SSL certificates for everybody.
 It is not just cost-free, but it is also very easy to install and doesn’t require long procedures like conventional SSL certificates.
 All Cloudways customers can now enable free certificates on their servers with just 1-click.

-Before you install a Let’s Encrypt certificate, we recommend you to go through this article where we have listed web applications that require no changes, along with those that do require some changes.
+- Before you install a Let’s Encrypt certificate, we recommend you to go through this guide where we have listed web applications that require no changes, along with those that do require some changes.

-Tap on “Applications” on the top menu bar and then select your target application from the list.
+Log into the Cloudways Platform with your credentials.
+Click on Applications on the top menu bar and then select your target application from the list.

-Step 3: Install a new Let’s Encrypt certificate (Free)
+Step 2: Install a New Let’s Encrypt Certificate (Free)

 For single domain

-IMPORTANT: Please make sure that your site is already live from your Cloudways server and that DNS propagation has been completed before attempting to deploy the Let’s Encrypt certificate.
-Otherwise, the SSL certificate will not be installed and you will receive an error message (see notes at the end of the KB).
+Note: Please make sure that your site is already live from your Cloudways server and that DNS propagation has been completed before attempting to deploy the Let’s Encrypt certificate.
+Otherwise, the SSL certificate will not be installed and you will receive an error message (You must see the Important Notes at the end of this guide before proceeding further).

 For multiple domains (must be pointed)